Wrestling Boredom: Chiến Đấu Với Sự Chán Nản Và Tìm Niềm Vui Trong Từng Khoảnh Khắc

 My head returned to that dramatic and mundane scene often because I wondered why I wanted to die that urgently in Chile.
 I worked hard and loved working.
 I was curious about my surroundings.
 Why suddenly was I shut off from the desire to live?

-I was bored.
 The boredom of lockdown was nothing like any misery I had experienced before.
 It was the foggy blankets covering my head and my senses, putting me in painful meaningless suffocation.
 I wanted to quit being bored.
 By the same token, I didn’t know anything to entertain myself beyond books, shopping, or traveling, all of which were shut down because of the curfew.

 Sinking into the water gave me a new perspective.
 I had been working out by that beach for a month without thinking of what was underneath the surface.
 I lost my ability to admire nature (or I hadn’t developed any of it before that).
 The short dive forced me to see the world differently.
 Nothing was dull there.
 I could touch and play with the seaweed for a while.
 They change direction with the water flow.
 Creatures appeared and reappeared from the depth.
 Some behaved oddly when facing bigger beings chasing them.
 Some sat still like a rock or pretended to be dirt piles or corals.
 This world is playful.
 I just lost the ability to play.